 - Ensure compliance with social distancing measures of two metres between people, by reducing the number of workers per bus by at least 50 %.
 If despite this measure, the two-metre distance cannot be respected, ensure that physical barriers are set up that do not breach usual safety standards.
 Otherwise, as a last resort, provide workers with masks during transportation;

 - Make use of hand sanitizer mandatory when boarding and exiting the bus.

 Personal food items are not permitted in the bus during transportation to the place of quarantine.
 The employer must provide snacks and water bottles for each person, taking into consideration the duration of the journey.

 For vehicles transporting workers from one area of the farm to another (e.g. from the main building to a secondary building or to the field), you must:

 - clean the vehicle both before and after use;

 - only fill vehicles to 50 % of their loading capacity;

-Starting on May 11, 2020, work sites can resume their activities in all sectors of the construction industry, that is, residential, civil engineering and road works, institutional and commercial, and industrial.
+Work sites can resume their activities in all sectors of the construction industry, that is, residential, civil engineering and road works, institutional and commercial, and industrial.
 Restarting the construction industry will also reopen its supply chains, made up of numerous small and medium-sized businesses.

 On April 13, the Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST) published the COVID-19 Guide – Construction Sites and Daily Checklist – COVID-19 (PDF, 184 KB) on its website.
 The guide presents the measures to be implemented on construction sites to reduce exposure to COVID-19.
 The measures comply with public health guidelines.